-As stipulated within the Fund's Constitution, each Unit represents a right to an individual share in the Fund and does not extend to a right to the underlying assets of the Fund.
-There are no separate classes on units and each unit has the same rights attaching to it as all other units of the Fund.
+As stipulated within the Fund's constitution, each unit represents a right to an individual share in the Fund and does not extend to a right to the underlying assets of the Fund.
+There are no separate classes of Units and each Unit has the same rights attaching to it as all other units of the Fund.

 Units are redeemed at the end of the investment term in line with the Product Disclosure Statement, however, holders of these instruments typically retain them for the medium to long term.
+As such, the amount expected to be settled within twelve months after the end of the half-year cannot be reliably determined.

-ASCF High Yield Fund Directors' declaration For the half-year ended 31 December 2023
+ASCF High Yield Fund Directors' declaration 31 December 2024